|

 national and international, was ballooning up the hype from the moment the

-production started in England’s Pinewood studios.
+production started in England’s Pinewood Studios.

 Months before the film opened, Batman merchandise was

-film opened four years earlier.
+RETURN OF THE JEDI opened four years earlier.
+BATMAN

-The film, which was the most anticipated film of the
+- which was the most anticipated film of the

 1980’s, and probably second behind THE PHANTOM MENACE as being one of the most

-hyped and eagerly awaited films of the last quarter of a century, finally opened
+hyped and eagerly awaited films of the last quarter of a century - finally opened

 in June of 1989.
 It was the first